l3gacyb3ta/old.website/site/content/web3.md

 solution to our issues with some things like climate change and the hell that is work in our neoliberal economy.
 The core concept is moving backwards, slowing down, and reversing.
 We can apply this to web3 aswell!
-We need to stop pushing forwards on things like PoW cryptocurrencies and move back to Web 2 or 1 tech
+We need to stop pushing forwards on things like PoW cryptocurrencies and move back to Web 2 or 1 tech.

+## What can I do?
+I have no clue how to end posts, so enjoy this amazing call to action:
+> Just go and like, ya know, steal some bitcoin mining GPUs and use them for
+> games.